aziza-calm/ppfmft/README.md

 # ppfmft
-maybe one day it will become a plugin for PyMol that runs fmft
+It is a plugin for PyMol that runs fmft

 Big goals:
 1. To make the button run fmft properly (for now it runs fmft with subprocess.Popen, need to think about details)